Exams & Immunizations

 A student will be exempted from this requirement if parents/guardians show an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist, or upon religious or medical grounds as described herein.

-A student may be exempt from this policy’s requirement on Religious grounds if the student’s parent/guardian presents to the building principal a completed Certificate of Religious Exemption, pending Superintendent approval.
+A student may be exempt from this policy’s requirement on Religious grounds if the student’s parent/guardian presents to the school nurse a completed Certificate of Religious Exemption, pending Superintendent approval.
 A student may be exempt from health examination or immunization on medical grounds if a physician provides written verification.

 Vision/hearing screening will be done, as mandated, for the following children: